 Programming languages

-With the rapid advancement of technology, proficiency in programming languages has become a highly valued skill among employers.
+With the rapid advancement of technology, proficiency in programming languages has become a highly valued computer skill among employers.
 This is particularly applicable for roles in the tech field or positions that entail working with data and analytics.

 Your priority should be to showcase the languages that hold the greatest relevance to the job at hand.
 For example, if the position requires web development, be sure to list languages such as HTML, CSS, and JavaScript.